cpuu/lmc/README.md

   adding: module.dwarf (deflated 89%)\
   adding: boot/System.map-4.15.0-34-generic (deflated 79%)\

 Everything else is automated.
-After the script runs, you will have a new directory on the thumb drive named `.../capture/<hostname>-YYYY-MM-DD_hh.mm.ss`
+After the script runs, you will have a new directory named `../capture/<hostname>-YYYY-MM-DD_hh.mm.ss/`

 the directory will contain: